ContentGamer/svelte-parser/README.md

 ## Source code

-This is a source code to get you started into making your own `expressrs` plugin If you want to start making a plugin, clone this source code and make sure you have rust installed, then navigate to `src/constants.rs` so you can change the Name, ID (should be lowercase), and Plugin-ID into your perspective liking.
+This is a source code to get you started into making your own `expressrs` plugin, If you want to start making a plugin, clone this source code and make sure you have rust installed, then navigate to `src/constants.rs` so you can change the Name, ID (should be lowercase), and Plugin-ID into your perspective choice.

 ## How can i use this?